sjtuchris/TwittTrend/README.md

 · Use Kafka to update the status processing on each tweet so the UI can refresh.

 · Integrate a third party cloud service API into the Tweet processing flow.

+# Guide
+In console, type in:
+  python ..\producer.py
+Then:
+  python ..\consumer.py

+# Hints:
+This consumer is in a consumer group, you can just copy and paste and run multiple consumers in parallel.
+Make sure you pre-assigned enough partitions before using the scripts.
+For example, if you open 3 consumers in parallel, you need to have at least 3 partitions in your topic.